jfh3/PYFIT-FF/README.md

 Once these commands are run your system should automatically find the link to PYFIT in ~/bin/ and add it to the PATH which can then be called from the command line.
 Because pyfit.py has the line #!/usr/bin/env python3 it can be run like executable

 3) Run PYFIT using the provided example to get started

  - cd PYFIT-FF/example/
  - PYFIT input.json
  - Note: The command "PYFIT input.json" points the link in ~/bin/ and executes the program.
 An alternative is to run pyfit directly from the /src/ directory

   * cd PYFIT-FF/src/
      * python3.7 pyfit.py input.json

 + Additional comments
   - This code has been tested on Linux and macOS systems, however, assuming the following dependencies are met for your python implementation then the code should run on windows OS as well.
   - Note technically PYFIT can be run directly from

-## Dependencies installation option-2: conda (recommended)

-3) Use the following command to activate this conda environment on your local machine (

- - sfdsfdklglds
- - NOTE: I typically put this command in my ~/.bashrc so that it activates automatically and is essentally my default python implementation

 ## Running the example